Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     public GameObject TargetEnemy;
 ```

-* We will then proceed to create an if statement to check if the battery game object is not null and if so, we will cache the location of the enemys position and then instantiate the battery gameobject to the cache variable which will hold the last location of the enemy.
-And then destroy the gameobject.
+* We will then proceed to create an `if` statement to check if the battery game object is not `null` and if so, we will cache the location of the enemys position and then `Instantiate` the battery gameobject to the cache variable which will hold the last location of the enemy.
+And then `Destroy` the `GameObject`.

 ```C#
     private void DestroyTarget() // method for destroying a gameobject